-SECTION 1 Our plan must honor your rights as a member of the plan Section 1.1 We must provide information in a way that works for you (in languages other than English, in braille, in large print, or other alternate formats, etc.)
+SECTION 1 Our plan must honor your rights and cultural sensitivities as a member of the plan

+Section 1.1 We must provide information in a way that works for you and consistent with your cultural sensitivities (in languages other than English, in braille, in large print, or other alternate formats, etc.)

-To get information from us in a way that works for you, please call Member Services (phone numbers are printed on the back cover of this booklet).
+To get information from us in a way that works for you, please call Member Services (phone numbers are printed on the back cover of this booklet.